 Therefore, non-students, including professionals working in the area or on temporary placements, are generally not allowed to live in university halls.

-Private student accommodation, such as purpose-built student housing (PBSH), is often more flexible.
-Some landlords may allow non-students to rent in private student accommodation properties, but it’s not a given.
+Private student accommodation, such as purpose-built student housing (PBSH), is often more flexible in its offerings.
+Some landlords may allow non-students to rent in private student accommodation properties, but it’s not a given, as these accommodations tend to prioritise students.

-As these accommodations tend to prioritise students.
-But, if you’re a non-student, you may be able to negotiate with the landlord or accommodation provider and you should keep in mind that rent prices for non-students may be slightly higher in some cases.
+But, if you’re a non-student, you may be able to negotiate with the landlord or accommodation provider, and you should keep in mind that rent prices for non-students may be slightly higher in some cases.

 Shared flats or houses rented by students (i.e. student houses) often have more lenient policies when it comes to non-student tenants.
 Some landlords are open to renting student houses to non-students, but this varies from property to property.